longtingwu/longtingwu.github.io/_pages/publications.md

 Others
 =========
-- With H. Fan and F. You.
-Structures in relative Gromov-Witten theory.
+- With H. Fan and F. You. **Structures in relative Gromov-Witten theory**.
 To appear in *Proceedings of the 8th International Congress of Chinese Mathematicians (Beijing 2019)*. (available upon request)